 This unannounced thematic inspection was completed to assess how the provider was implementing the National Standards for Residential Services for Children and Adults with Disabilities (2013), in relation to restrictive practices.
-Overall, the findings of this inspection were that residents were in receipt of a good quality and safe service, but improvement was required to some documentation relating to the management of restrictive practices in order to ensure full compliance with the standards.
+Overall, the findings of this inspection were that residents were in receipt of a good quality and safe service.
+While minor improvement was required to some documentation relating to the management of restrictive practices, these were not found to impact on practice.
+The updates had been identified as required by the provider as part of their auditing mechanisms and were found to be under review by the person in charge.

-Lambourne Group consists of one detached bungalow in a quiet residential area in West County Dublin.
-It provides a home for three residents.
-The house consists of three bedrooms, a living room, a kitchen cum dining room, a main bathroom, a storage room, a small bathroom with a toilet and wash hand basin, and a utility room, and storage shed.
-There was a small garden area and driveway to the front of the property and an enclosed back garden with an outdoor dining space.
-Residents have access to a vehicle to support them to attend day services and to access their local community.
-There are also shops, cafes and other amenities close to the house, and there are good public transport links in the area.
+New Haven consists of one detached house in a quiet residential area in County Wexford.
+It provides a home for five residents.
+The house consists of five resident bedrooms all of which are en-suite, a staff sleepover room, a sensory room, two living rooms, a kitchen cum dining room, a main bathroom, a storage room, a small bathroom with a toilet and wash hand basin, and a utility room, and storage shed.
+There was a small garden area and driveway to the front of the property and an enclosed back garden with a hard surface area and lawn.
+One resident had a caravan which was located in the garden and they enjoyed looking at this when outside.
+Residents have access to vehicles to support them to attend activities of their choice and to access their local community.
+There are also shops, cafes and other amenities close to the house, and there accessible walks for the residents to enjoy.

-Residents were out and about when the inspector of social services arrived at the centre.
-Later in the day the inspector had an opportunity to meet and speak with two residents.
-One resident had just returned from day service and the other resident returned after having their hair and nails done locally.
-They both appeared happy to be home and went straight to the living room to relax.
+Three residents were out and about when the inspector arrived at the centre.
+Two residents were at home and the inspector met and engaged with both of them.
+Later in the day the inspector had an opportunity to meet and speak with the other three residents.
+Later one resident returned from an activity such as equine therapy and the other residents returned after having a drive and coffee locally.
+They appeared happy to be home and one went straight to the dining room to relax and the others went to their bedroom.
 They appeared very comfortable in the presence of staff.
 Staff were observed to be very familiar with their communication preferences, and to spend time chatting with them.

-One resident spoke with the inspector about an upcoming foreign holiday they were looking forward to.
-They spoke about going shopping for their suitcase and about how much they were looking forward to going away with a staff member.
-They also spoke about a recent hotel break which they had enjoyed.
-They spoke about how important it was to them to regularly meet up with and spend time with their family.
+One resident spoke about an upcoming visit home and about a 'goody bag' they hoped to get.
+They were looking forward to this visit very much.
+The staff supported the resident who spoke about how important it was to them to regularly meet up with and spend time with their family.
 They said they were happy and felt safe living in the centre.